-Students finishing with a Merit will be able to join the final year of the degree, while does graduating with a Pass will join the second year.
+Students finishing with a Commendation will be able to join the final year of the degree, while those graduating with a Pass will join the second year.

 You can also move straight into your career, in areas which might include:

 - Website designer